Newhaven Lifeboat Station: History

-In 1825 the forerunner of the RNLI, the National Institution for the Preservation of Life from Shipwreck, supplied a lifeboat to the town.
+In 1825 the forerunner of the RNLI, the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), supplied a lifeboat to the town.
 There was still no boathouse in the town, and so this lifeboat when not in use was stored out in the open under a tarpaulin.
-This boat was in service at the town until 1829, when it was transferred to Cowes.
+This boat was in service at the town until 1829, when it was removed to Cowes.

-There are no records of any other Newhaven lifeboat until 1852, when Newhaven was provided with a lifeboat by the Shipwrecked Fishermen and Mariners Royal Benevolent Society.
-From 1851 the Society operated lifeboats, located at Lytham, Rhyl, Portmadoc, Tenby, Llanelli, Teignmouth, Hornsea and now Newhaven, but it was soon realised that it would be wiser if one organisation concentrated on rescuing lives at sea, whilst the other helped the survivors or their bereaved families.
-In 1854, the Society transferred its lifeboats to the RNLI.